Communication line of SerialOverUDP Device Redundant, SerialOverUDP Line Redundant, and SerialOverUDP System&Line Redundant categories

 Switching between the primary and backup device

 A primary device is used after starting the KOM process in case of the redundant configuration of the serial servers.
 A backup device starts to work when no message with data has been detected from the primary device within a defined timeout (a default value is 15 seconds, but it can be changed for some of the protocols in the protocol parameters).
 All requests start to be sent to the backup device.
-If the communication via the backup device works, the primary device is not checked any more.
-If the communication with a backup device fails, it will be switched back to the primary device.
-Basically, the devices always switch after detection of the communication error on the working device.
+If the communication via the backup device works, the primary device is not checked anymore.
+If communication with a backup device fails, it will be switched back to the primary device.
+Basically, the devices always switch after the detection of the communication error on the working device.

 Examples of configuration

 This is a simple connection of the NPort device which replaces an asynchronous serial port directly in the PC.
 No redundancy is used including NPort devices, D2000 System, and network interfaces.